-Oceanside is, indeed, an ideal Southern California coastal beach town with lots of small town charm.
+Oceanside is, indeed, an ideal Southern California coastal beach town with lots of small-town charm.
 It has a beautiful coastline with 3.5 miles of beautiful sandy beaches, a quaint New England-style harbor and the longest wooden pier on the West Coast to go along with its stellar year-round climate.
 Vacationers have been coming here for years for its ideal outdoor pursuits including surfing, kayaking, boating, fishing, bike-riding and more.

 The city boasts cultural attractions galore, the fascinating California Surf Museum and the impressive Oceanside Museum of Art, which is the cultural jewel of the city.
-Even the eye-catching building housing the art museum is an historic masterpiece.
+Even the eye-catching building housing the art museum is a historic masterpiece.

 Oceanside has also changed from being a military town on Interstate 5 to a vital, visitor destination offering a wide range of accommodations in all price ranges with ocean and bay views.
 Yes, Oceanside has a lot to offer including its average year-round temperature of 72 degrees.

 Complementing the fascination of the bay and ocean activities are the many things to see and do east of Interstate 5.
-Yes, topping the list of major North San Diego County attractions is visiting the impressive Mission San Luis Rey de Francia, which is the largest of the 21 missions founded in 1798, but there is even more to see and do east of Interstate 5 including dining.
+Yes, topping the list of major North San Diego County attractions is visiting the impressive Mission San Luis Rey de Francia, which is the largest of the 21 missions founded in 1798, but there is, even more, to see and do east of Interstate 5 including dining.

 Another attraction getting rave reviews is Oceanside’s own award-winning microbrewery Oceanside Ale Works.
 They have won a Gold Medal at the San Diego International Beer Fest for their “DUDE” Double IPA, and also won a bronze medal for the “OAW” Orange Agave Wheat.
 With their beers now being sold nationally, it’s a special treat to visit the brewery and sample their latest brews and perhaps meeting the brewmaster himself.